harvester/docs/versioned_docs/version-v1.1/install/iso-install.md

 ## Installation Steps

-1. Mount the Harvester ISO disk and boot the server by selecting the `Harvester Installer` option.
+1. Mount the Harvester ISO file and boot the server by selecting the `Harvester Installer` option.

    ![iso-install.png](/img/v1.1/install/iso-install.png)